 ‘What we eat, how we respond to stress…how much exercise we get…can be as powerful as drugs and surgery.
 And they often are.’

-DEAN ORNISH’s Fitness Routine
+DEAN ORNISH’s Workout Routine

 FITT stands for Frequency, Intensity, Time and Type.
 Ornish says the most benefits are derived from regular aerobic exercise, but it does not have to be intense.

 Ornish’s exercise plan is moderate and he only advocates a few hours of light to medium exercise per week, either by doing 5 30-minute sessions or 3 60-minute sessions

 Don’t Go It Alone

 Ornish says that a group support system in which people learn better communication skills is critical to lowering stress levels and improving health.

 Ornish advocates spending an hour each day meditating, stretching, and doing breathing exercises to reduce your stress levels.
 He also recommends spending time with loved ones.

 Ornish advocates working at 45%-80% of maximal functional capacity, which is determined by a treadmill test.